AdornChoga/Math_Magicians/README.md

 > In this project I:
  - setup React toolchains and linters configuration.
  - created the structure and styling of a calculator.
+ - Added the logic and click events of the calculator

 ## Built With